What is your photography style?

 Can guests order prints from you?

 Your images will be posted to an online gallery.
 There is a simple option where your guests can order prints and have them mailed to their door if you share this gallery link with them.

 Do I get the copyright to my wedding pictures?

 The photographer retains the copyright to all the photos, but you will be given a license to print the images, make copies, and share them online.

-If my package includes a USB of edited photos and a print release, why would I order prints directly from you?
+If my package includes a print release, why would I order prints directly from you?

 Is a wedding album included?

 Some of my packages include an album and some don’t.
 I would be happy to design the perfect album for you.
 There are several different sizes and design types and all the albums are high quality hardcover or leather.